dejan2609/harshadranganathan.github.io/_posts/2023-06-23-access-rds-vpc-private-subnet-ec2-instance-connect-endpoint.md

 layout: post
 title:  "Connect to RDS in VPC Private Subnet using EC2 Instance Connect Endpoint (Local/Laptop)"
 date:   2023-06-26
-excerpt: "Steps to Access RDS DB running in a private subnet from your local/laptop"
+excerpt: "Steps to Access RDS/Aurora DB running in a private subnet from your local/laptop"
 tag:
 - rds
 - private subnet